Securing a service network using policies

 By default, Skupper includes many security features, including using mutual TLS for all service network communication between sites.
-By default, applying the policy system to a cluster prevents all service network communication to and from that cluster.
-You specify granular policies to allow only the service network communication you require.
+You can add extra security features by installing the Skupper policy CRD.
+By default, applying a Skupper policy CRD to a cluster prevents all service network communication to and from that cluster.
+You specify granular Skupper policies CRs to permit only the service network communication you require.

-The policy system is distinct from the network-policy option which restricts access to Skupper services to the current namespace as described in Configuring Skupper sites using the CLI.
+option, which restricts access to Skupper services to the current namespace as described in Using the Skupper CLI.

 Each site in a service network runs a Skupper router and has a private, dedicated certificate authority (CA).
 Communication between sites is secured with mutual TLS, so the service network is isolated from external access, preventing security risks such as lateral attacks, malware infestations, and data exfiltration.
-The policy system adds another layer at a cluster level to help a cluster administrator control access to a service network.
+A set of Skupper policies adds another layer at a cluster level to help a cluster administrator control access to a service network.

 This guide assumes that you understand the following Skupper concepts: